Enregistré comme favori 1555 fois

 We are always fundraising to improve and extend the school and so give this great opportunity to more young people.

-We ask our volunteers to help for a minimum of 3 hours per day from Monday to Friday.
-There's plenty of free time, and weekends are free to explore all that Kratie has to offer.
+We ask our volunteers to help for a minimum of 5 hours per day from Monday to Friday.
+There's plenty of free time, and weekends are free to explore the area and relax.

 In return, we provide accommodation in our newly built volunteer house located right above the school.